andreasfrom/space-vectors/README.md

 * Are two lines skewed? `skewed? l, m`

 ## Syntax
+Braces, "(), "<>" and "[]" are optional and comma is considered whitespace except for in between function arguments.

 ### Vectors
 All of the following is legal for a vector `(-2,1,3)`
 * `(-2,1,3)`